 The U.S. Exchange Traded Fund (ETF) industry has become a behemoth in the stock market in recent years, surpassing a record high of $5.5 trillion dollars in assets under management in 2020.

-Part of its proliferation is due to a growing popularity in thematic investing – more specifically, with thematic ETFs, which account for 1.9% of the total ETF market share.
+Part of its proliferation is due to a growing popularity in thematic investing – more specifically, with thematic ETFs, which account for 1.9% of the total ETF market share (Palanrani, 2021).
 They allow investors to ride a trend that essentially carries an entire sector.
 Trends like clean energy, cybersecurity, and cloud computing have spiked interests and proven to be successful ETF products.

 With increasing adoption of new technologies and trends, some may agree the possibilities for thematic ETFs are endless.
-However, research shows that consumers should think twice before buying another trend focused ETF.
+However, research shows that investors should think twice before buying another trendy thematic ETF.

 What are Thematic ETFs?

-To start, thematic ETFs focus on macro-level trends1 and identify areas of growth in disruptive and evolving industries.
-According to the Thematic ETF Report Q4 2020 by the Global X ETFs’ research team, there were a total of 148 thematic ETFs with $104.1B in assets under management in Q4 2020.
-This is up 78% from Q3 2020, according to the research team.
+To start, thematic ETFs focus on macro-level trends and identify areas of growth in disruptive and evolving industries.
+According to the Thematic ETF Report Q4 2020 by the Global X ETFs’ research team, there were a total of 148 thematic ETFs with $104.1B in assets under management in Q4 2020. according to Global X, this is up 78% from Q3 of 2020.
+(Palanrani, 2021)